 “I liked to write English compositions back in school.
 But how do I make a living doing that?”

 “I suggest you find out,” my friend responded.

 So I did.
 I drove to the library and checked out every book I could find on writing—from writing mysteries and romance novels, to writing inspirational articles and press releases, and even creating greeting card verses!
 Reading almost around the clock for about 3 weeks, I taught myself the principles of good writing—all the things that I failed to pick up in high school and college English classes—along with the process of writing and publishing a book.

 Then over lunch with an engineer friend at Exxon, I told him my plan to write a business book on communication.
 “Do you think there’s a need?”

 He burst out laughing.
 “Engineers can’t write!
 Do you have any idea how much time and money we waste rewriting reports?”
-He spent the next two hours on war stories.
+He spent the next two hours over lunch on war stories.

 When the publisher sent me on an author tour, my phone began to ring.
 People called, asking if I could come speak to their organizations on the book’s topic.

-To date, I’ve repeated that process 45 times—and built a team behind me to present the programs so that I could devote even more of my time to writing—both fiction and nonfiction.
+To date, I’ve repeated that process 49 times—and built a team behind me to present the programs so that I could devote even more of my time to writing—both fiction and nonfiction.
 That’s my calling—my passion and the purpose God put me on earth to accomplish.
-To create life-changing communication that connects with people is my signature work.
+To create life-changing communication that connects with people and to coach others to shape their message into book form–that is my signature work.